ARM-software/psa-api/doc/crypto/api/ops/ka.rst

     :definition: /* specification-defined value */

     .. summary::
-        Get the raw key agreement algorithm from a full key agreement algorithm.
+        Get the standalone key agreement algorithm from a combined key agreement and key derivation algorithm.

     .. param:: alg
         A key agreement algorithm: a value of type `psa_algorithm_t` such that :code:`PSA_ALG_IS_KEY_AGREEMENT(alg)` is true.

     .. return::
-        The underlying raw key agreement algorithm if ``alg`` is a key agreement algorithm.
+        The underlying standalone key agreement algorithm if ``alg`` is a key agreement algorithm.

         Unspecified if ``alg`` is not a key agreement algorithm or if it is not supported by the implementation.